CONNECT. DISCOVER. BELONG.

 August 2-7

-Overnight camp is more than just a week away from home—it’s a place where kids discover who they are and what they can do.
-Away from screens and routines, campers dive into 6 days, 5 nights filled with laughter, friendships, and challenges that build confidence and independence.
+Overnight Camp is more than just a week away from home—it’s a place where kids discover who they are and what they can do.
+Away from screens and routines, campers dive into six days, five nights filled with laughter, friendships, and challenges that build confidence and independence.
 Here, they learn to paddle their own canoe all while growing in courage, resilience, and belonging.
 At YMCA Overnight Camp, every moment is an opportunity to explore the outdoors, connect with others, and create memories that last long after the summer sun sets.

 “We chose Mankato Family YMCA Summer Camp because of its great reputation.
 Sending your kid off to summer camp can be a bit daunting, but knowing staff at camp were trained, educated, and cared about our daughter made all the difference.”